protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/textformat-spec.md

 Octal escape sequences consume up to three octal digits.
 Additional digits are passed through without escaping.
-For example, when unescaping the input `\1234`, the parser consumes three octal digits (123) to unescape the byte value 0x83 (ASCII 'S') and the subsequent '4' passes through as the byte value 0x34 (ASCII '4').
+For example, when unescaping the input `\1234`, the parser consumes three octal digits (123) to unescape the byte value 0x53 (ASCII 'S', 83 in decimal) and the subsequent '4' passes through as the byte value 0x34 (ASCII '4').
 To ensure correct parsing, express octal escape sequences with 3 octal digits, using leading zeros as needed, such as: `\000`, `\001`, `\063`, `\377`.
 Fewer than three digits are consumed when a non-numeric character follows the numeric characters, such as `\5Hello`.

 Hexadecimal escape sequences consume up to two hexadecimal digits.
 For example, when unescaping `\x213`, the parser consumes only the first two digits (21) to